joshbegley/nyt-latest/README.md

 **Here’s What It’s Like to Appear on ‘Curb Your Enthusiasm’**\
-`The HBO comedy has welcomed a rich array of guest stars over the past 20 years.
+`The HBO comedy premiered 20 years ago this week.
 Bryan Cranston, Ricky Gervais, Judge Judy, Kym Whitley and others describe how it feels to face off with Larry David.`\
 https://nytimes.com/2020/10/15/arts/television/curb-your-enthusiasm-20th-anniversary.html?searchResultPosition=1

 **What’s Going On in This Graph? | Oct.
 21, 2020**\